 Where tilt-up panels are used as shear walls, analysis of the panels shall include the effects of in-plane stresses, local buckling, roof diaphragm connections, and panel stability.
-The connections between panels shall be designed to provide nominal ductility.
+The connections between panels shall be designed so that the expected failure mode is ductile.